Human rights in Ethiopia: Elections

 short of international standards.
 The government had a five-year strategy to systematically close down space for political dissent and independent criticism.

 Freedom of the press

 The Universal Declaration of Human Rights Article 19 of the freedom of expression states: Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.

 1991–2018: EPRDF

 According to Reporters Without Borders Ethiopia was 139 out of 178 in its latest worldwide index in January 2012.
+Freedom House stated in 2007 that citizens had little access to media other than the state-owned networks, and most private newspapers struggled to remain open and suffered periodic harassment from the government.

 Government censorship, harassment and arrest of bloggers and journalists severely restricts freedom of the press in Ethiopia: